-Staff from the Cultural Competence Center LLC (CCC) identified themes during the analysis of student results after the first administration of the Brainstorming Activity in the fall of 2022.
-Those themes were applied to the student data for the fall 2023 administration, with an addition of the theme "mindfulness."
+Each completed brainstorming sheet was assigned a unique number and the student data were entered into an Excel spreadsheet and analyzed using SPSS.
+Individual identifiers were removed.
+Staff from the Cultural Competence Center LLC identified themes during the analysis of student results after the first administration of the Youth Brainstorming Session in the fall of 2022.
+Those themes were updated during the administration of the activity in 2023, with an addition of the theme mindfulness.
+The updated themes were applied to the student data for the summer 2024 administration.

 The themes emerged based on how the suggested club or opportunity might be implemented.
 For example, there were many field trip type activities suggested and the type of field trip varied widely across the student suggestions.
 Instead of grouping all field trip suggestions under the heading "field trips" a student's suggestion was coded based on any specifics the student might have included.
 For example, "trip to the library" was coded as the theme literacy.
 The student suggestion of a "trip to Mexico to watch a soccer match" was coded as the theme experiential because the student was seeking a unique experience.
 If student responses were uninterpretable, they were excluded from analysis.

-The final list of themes from the 2022 administration of the Brainstorming Activity included Arts, Board Games, Crafts, Culture, eSports, Experiential, Gender Specific, Life Skills, Literacy, Sports, and STEM (see Appendix D).
-An additional category was added to the list of themes from the 2023 administration.
-Several students suggested opportunities that were categorized as mindfulness, so that category was added to the 2023 list of themes.
+The list of themes from the 2022 administration of the Youth Brainstorming Session included Arts, Board Games, Crafts, Culture, eSports, Experiential, Gender Specific, Life Skills, Literacy, Sports, and STEM (see Appendix D).
+During the 2023 administration of the Youth Brainstorming Session, several students suggested opportunities that were categorized as mindfulness, so that category was added to the 2023 list of themes.
 Each student suggestion for future clubs/opportunities was coded based on the identified theme that best matched each student suggestion.

 Student suggestions were grouped together and reported in aggregate.
-The group of suggestions were disaggregated by school district population (small, large), and by grade level bands (elementary, secondary).
+In previous administrations, student suggestions were disaggregated by school district population (small, large), and by grade level bands (elementary, secondary).
+In the summer 2024 administration, all participating school districts were considered small (student population < 30,0000).
+Additionally, student participant groups were not separated or individually identified by elementary and middle level participants, except at one school.
+Therefore, student suggestions are presented in aggregate only.